 Water pollution describes harmful substances in our waterways.
 These waterways include oceans and seas, lakes, rivers, streams, rain, basins, wells, and yes, our drinking water.

 Air pollution describes the air quality and harmful particulates and gasses found in both indoor air and outdoor air.

 Land pollution is the contamination of soil and land.
-Land and soil can either be directly contaminated by harmful substances, or the substances can be introduced by being carried by water or wind.
+Soil and land can either be directly contaminated by harmful substances, or the substances can be introduced by being carried by water or wind.
 Land pollution can be caused by agricultural practices that use chemical fertilizers and pesticides or other waste matter that is disposed of in the area.

 Light pollution describes the introduction of light to natural darkness.
 This manmade introduction of light affects the darkness of the night sky.
 Light pollution has harmful effects on natural cycles of plants and animals.
 An example of light pollution is that on a cloudless night you will see fewer stars in or near a city than you can observe from the countryside.

 Noise pollution describes harmful levels of manmade sounds.
 Noise pollution is often created by industrial machinery, transportation such as planes, trains, and car traffic, factories, and city infrastructure.
-Noise pollution has harmful effects on the environment as it is disruptive to natural cycles.
+This type of pollution has harmful effects on the environment because it is disruptive to natural cycles.
 It can also have harmful physical and psychological health effects on humans.